- CrustLab /

 Then you need to implement validation rules that will confirm the validity of every transaction before they’re added to the ledger.
 The validation rule will also verify the hash value of a new block before it is added to the chain.

 Finally, you should choose a consensus mechanism for the blockchain.
 The consensus mechanism will determine how the network participants validate blocks or blockchain transactions.
+Some hybrid blockchain database systems combine the strengths of traditional database management with blockchain’s immutability and security, offering enhanced performance and flexibility.

 How Is Blockchain Different from Traditional Database Models?